nginxinc/nginx-wiki/source/start/topics/examples/embeddedperlsitemapsproxy.rst

 Normally it is the job of the site-owner/webmaster to submit these sites to the search engine.
 Some do and some dont.

-We wanted to serve all these sites dynamically and here is how it is done with nginx and perl module.
+We wanted to serve all these sites dynamically and here is how it is done with NGINX and perl module.

 Note: There might be other easier way of doing this but IANASEO.